Quantium/statistics/README.md

 ### Volcanic eruptions
 This example is a K-means analysis of the volcanic eruptions duration and waiting time until the next eruption.
 The objective is to cluster a particular eruption.

+The dataset was obtained in this link https://archive.ics.uci.edu/ml/datasets/car+evaluation

 You can change the number of clusters in the variable **k** after the imports part in the *LinearRegression.py* file

 #### Execution